-(Last Updated on : 02/12/2010)
+(Last Updated on : 30/05/2013)

 is an age-old science with its origin steeped in antiquities.
 For a detailed understanding of what is naturally healthy living the concept of Ayurveda is indeed an invaluable link.

 According to the concept of Ayurveda, an individual is a bundle of `spirit`.
 The individual is desirous of expressing itself hence uses subjective consciousness or Satwa to manifest sense organs and a mind.
 Spirit and mind then project themselves into a physical body, created from the five (Pancha) great (maha) eternal elements (bhutas) - together called the Panchamahabhutas -, which arise from Tamas.
-Thus in the concept of Ayurveda, the body becomes the mind`s vehicle, its physical instrument for intellectual satisfaction.
+Thus in the concept of Ayurveda, the body becomes the minds vehicle, its physical instrument for intellectual satisfaction.

-(Rajas, Tamas and Satwa, which balances the first two) or psychic forces determine people`s mental and spiritual health.
+(Rajas, Tamas and Satwa, which balances the first two) or psychic forces determine peoples mental and spiritual health.
 Ayurveda is thus a holistic system of health care that teaches one to balance these energies in order to achieve optimum health and well-being.

 ) and the waste products of the body such as faeces, urine and sweat.
 Thus the total body matrix comprises of the humours, the tissues and the waste products of the body.
 The growth and decay of this body matrix and its constituents revolve around food, which gets processed into humours, tissues and wastes.
 Ingestion, digestion, absorption, assimilation and metabolism of food have interplay in health and disease, which are significantly affected by psychological mechanisms as well as by bio- fire.